grafos-ml/test.fm/sphinx/source/get_testfm.rst

 Install on Mac OS
 -----------------

 To set Test.fm up and running in Mac OS as the same requisites.
-Install BLAS and LAPACK libraries.
-ATLAS is recommended.
+Install CBLAS and LAPACK libraries.
+ATLAS library in Mac ships with them both so it is recommended.
 To install ATLAS you will need to have a fortran 77 compiler installed.
 If you don't have it use the MacPort::

     $ port install atlas +gcc47+gfortran

-The gcc library is a specific requisite to install Test.fm, so if you use the binary BLAS you will still need to install gcc on mac.
+The gcc library is a specific requisite to install Test.fm, so if you use the binary CBLAS you will still need to install gcc on mac.

 If you have pip installed it should do just by running::